Case Study · Branch 3D (StructureCraft)

 One of the most significant design challenges was establishing interaction patterns for 3D structural models — navigating, selecting, and editing geometry in a way that felt intuitive to engineers rather than to 3D artists or game developers.

-3D interaction image
+Branch 3D interaction patterns

 Laying the groundwork for long-term scalability